-Students will complete a variety of clinical experiences while enrolled in coursework and will complete an additional 20 to 24 weeks of full-time internships, generally in a child and in an adult setting.
+Students will complete a variety of clinical experiences while enrolled in coursework and will complete an additional 20-24 weeks of full-time internships, generally in a child and in an adult setting.

 Beyond the walls of the clinic, established partnerships with a growing list of community agencies will allow graduate clinicians to develop and refine clinical skills in early childhood centers, rehabilitation hospitals, private and public schools, adult day care centers, and agencies serving children and adults with developmental disabilities.